 electric working on this industrial line, due to removal of the overhead wiring over the

 following weekend.
-More recently, 4615 was used for track circuit testing on the Eastern
+4615 was used for track circuit testing on the Eastern

-Suburbs Railway as part of the Edgecliff turnback alterations completed in February 2004.
+Suburbs Railway as part of the !--Edgecliff--> Bondi Junction turnback alterations on the 27th March 2004.

 In June 2004, the locomotive was given an interim repaint into Indian Red with yellow